-We may be involved in additional challenges to our intellectual property.
-An adverse outcome of any challenges to our intellectual property could result in loss of claims of these patents that pertain to certain drugs we currently have under development and could have a material adverse impact on our future revenues.
+We may be involved in challenges to our intellectual property.
+An adverse outcome of a challenge to our intellectual property could result in loss of claims of patents or other intellectual property rights that pertain to certain drugs we currently have under development and could have a material adverse impact on our future revenues.

 We intend to file additional patent applications relating to our technology, products and processes.
-We may direct Albert Einstein College of Medicine or our collaborators to file additional patent applications relating to the licensed technology or we may do so ourselves.
+We may direct our collaborators to file additional patent applications relating to the licensed technology or we may do so ourselves.
 However, our competitors may challenge, invalidate or circumvent any of our current or future patents.
 These patents may also fail to provide us with meaningful competitive advantages.